Richard Franklin (actor): Theatre

 Franklin had a long association with the British pantomime tradition, having appeared in eighteen different productions.
 His last pantomime role was the Emperor of China in Aladdin at the New Victoria Theatre, during First Family Entertainment's 2014–15 season.
 Franklin continued to produce new work, the last of which is The Luck of the Draw, a drama based on his uncle's private diaries and the experiences of a Tommy in the First World War.

 As a director, Franklin held an associate directorship at Ipswich.
-He directed seasons at Swansea Grand and Chesterfield Civic, and was artistic director of Renaissance Theatre in Ulverston Cumbria.
-He directed at the Webber Douglas Academy of Dramatic Art, and Mountview Academy of Theatre Arts, as well as a number of London, Edinburgh and Brighton Fringe productions.
+He directed seasons at Swansea Grand and Chesterfield Civic, and was artistic director of Renaissance Theatre in Ulverston in Cumbria.
+He directed at the Webber Douglas Academy of Dramatic Art and Mountview Academy of Theatre Arts, as well as a number of London, Edinburgh and Brighton Fringe productions.

 Television

 Franklin first came to television prominence in 1969 as Joe Townsend in Crossroads, appearing in thirty-six episodes.
 Over the course of a long television career he appeared in a number of well-known British programmes including Blake's 7, Dixon of Dock Green, The Saint, Heartbeat, and Emmerdale Farm.